bamzai-shiv/Luxury-skin-store-HTML-UI/README.md

 ## Scripts
 No build steps required; use any static server for local development.

-## Roadmap
-- Coupons and promo codes.
-- Wishlist and saved filters.
-- Pagination or infinite scroll for large catalogs.
-- Optional GSAP motion for hero and section reveals.

 ## Contributing
 Open issues for bugs or enhancements and submit PRs from a feature branch; keep code framework‑free and avoid external dependencies where possible.